Rescuers race against time in search for survivors in Japan after powerful quakes leave 73 dead

-SUZU, Japan (AP) — Japanese rescue workers and canine units searched urgently through rubble Wednesday ahead of predicted bitter cold and heavy rain in what the prime minister called a race against time after powerful earthquakes killed at least 73 people in western Japan.
+SUZU, Japan (AP) — Japanese rescuers searched urgently through rubble for survivors Wednesday ahead of predicted bitter cold and heavy rain in what the prime minister called a race against time after powerful earthquakes killed at least 73 people in western Japan.

 Fifteen people were listed as officially missing and possibly trapped under collapsed buildings.